dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/camera-control.md

 Turns on the torch/flashlight.

-> Right now, this method only works in Chrome or other Chromium-based browsers and should be called when a camera is open.
+> At present, this method only works in Edge, Chrome and other Chromium-based browsers (Firefox is not supported).
+Also, it should be called when a camera is open.

 ```typescript
 turnOnTorch(): Promise<void>;